Responsive

 Why should Platform, DevOps, and SRE teams care?

-• Enhanced Scalability: Kubernetes executors enable you to scale your applications dynamically based on demand, ensuring optimal resource utilization.
+• Enhanced Scalability: They enable you to scale your applications dynamically based on demand, ensuring optimal resource utilization.

 • Improved Reliability: They offer fault tolerance by automatically restarting failed tasks or pods, minimizing downtime.